kwonus/Quelle/Quelle-AVX.md

 Notice that both statements above are single actions.
 We should have a way to express both of these in a single command.
 And this is the rationale behind a compound statement.
 To combine the previous two actions into one compound statement, issue this command:

-"Moses" [ KJV ]
+"Moses" [ lexicon:KJV ]

-### V. Deep Dive into Quelle SEARCH actions
+It should be noted that these two statements, while similar, are quite different:

+- @lexicon = KJV
+- [ lexicon:KJV ]

+The former [Configuration Command] changes the lexicon setting for all future searches.
+Whereas, the latter [Settings Block assignment within a Search Command] affects only that single search.
+All subsequent searches are unaffected by the block setting.
+There are times when a user will want a setting to persist, and other times when the user wants the setting changed only temporarily.
+And Quelle permits the user to choose.

+### 1.1 - Anatomy of a Search Command and QuickStart

 Consider this proximity search where the search using Quelle syntax:

 *[ span:7 ]  Moses Aaron*

-Quelle syntax can define the lexicon by also supplying an additional CONTROL action:
+Quelle syntax can define the lexicon by also supplying temporary settings:

 *[ span:7 lexicon:KJV ]  Moses Aaron*